-It is expected that applicants with majors in science complete at least 2 full course equivalents in arts, social sciences and/or humanities within their degree programs while applicants pursuing majors in arts, social sciences and/or humanities should complete at least 2 full course equivalents in science within their degree program.
+It is expected that applicants with majors in science complete at least 2 full course equivalents in arts, social sciences and/or humanities, and that applicants pursuing majors in arts, social sciences and/or humanities complete at least 2 full course equivalents in science.

 Designation of a course as “Arts, Social Science, Humanities, or Science” is determined by the institution you are attending or attended.
 If you are unsure as to a course designation, please check with the Registrar’s office of that institution where the course is/was offered.